Marriage and Couples Therapy in Loudoun County (Sterling, VA)

 If you are in a committed relationship or a marriage that is having difficulty, you are not alone.
 As many as 40 percent of first marriages end in divorce, and the rate is much higher for second and third marriages.
 However, for couples who are struggling, divorce or break-up is not the only option.
 Many couples can work through their difficulties, and they can rekindle their relationship’s flame.
 Many people also need support for that process.
 Marriage or couples counseling is a great option for people in a committed relationship who want to work toward a healthier dynamic.

-The therapists at Thriveworks Sterling know that many couples lose their way and lose their flame.
+The therapists and psychologists at Thriveworks Sterling know that many couples lose their way and lose their flame.
 We also know that most marriages and committed relationships face seasons of difficulty, but couples can recover from these seasons.

 Every Relationship Has Problems